-Without standards in place, the CEO might get blue line charts for sales from one financial analyst, and a red pie chart from another.
-Someone else decides that columns or bars are a better fit for the data.
+Without standards in place, the CEO might get blue line charts for sales from one financial analyst, and a red pie chart from another or someone else might decide that columns or bars are a better fit for data.

-In this case, the design of the reports and, even worse, the design of the individual objects (charts and tables) on the reports is decided by each author individually.
+In this case, each author individual decides on the design of the reports and, even worse, the design of the individual objects (charts and tables).
 This leads to confusion for the management team that receives these reports, poor decision-making and often even complete disregard for the reports they were given.

 The suggestion of the IBCS association is to use the same expressions and the same visualizations for the same content.
 If the content is not the same, it should not look the same.

 Conceptual rules - how to organize your content so that it gets your message across.

 Perceptual rules - which visualizations to use in any given case.